sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 ```
 Эпоха        : 32
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Utilities for querying DNS name servers
+Short desc    : Utilities for querying DNS name servers
 URL          : https://www.isc.org/downloads/bind/
-Лицензия     : MPLv2.0
+License      : MPLv2.0
-Описание     : Bind-utils contains a collection of utilities for querying DNS (Domain
+Descript     : Bind-utils contains a collection of utilities for querying DNS (Domain
              : Name System) name servers to find out information about Internet
              : hosts.
 These tools will provide you with the IP addresses for given
              : host names, as well as other information about registered domains and